Khalid Wazir: Early education and family

+Wazir was born on 27 April 1936 in Jullundur, Punjab.
+His father Wazir Ali played Test cricket for India in the 1930s.
+His family moved to Karachi after partition in 1947.
+He was educated at the St. Patrick's High School, Karachi.
+During his school days, he played in Rubie Shield inter-school cricket tournament.

+Career

-He was selected for the 1954 tour of England after just two first-class matches in which he had made 18 runs and taken 5 wickets.
+Wazir was selected for the 1954 tour of England when his uncle, Syed Nazir Ali, was one of selector of the team, raising questions such as nepotism.
+He selection came after just two first-class matches in which he had made 18 runs and taken 5 wickets.
 In 16 first-class matches on the tour he made 253 runs at 16.86 as a middle-order batsman and took 9 wickets at 54.90.
 He played in the first and third Tests, batting in the lower order and not bowling.
 He played no more first-class cricket after the tour, and is thus the only Test cricketer whose first-class career ended before he turned 19.

 He played one match as a professional for East Lancashire in the Lancashire League in 1957, taking 5 for 57.